Skip to main content

 How to Feed Bell Peppers

 Wash the pepper, remove seeds and stem, cut into small pieces.
-Serve raw as a snack or mixed into food.
+Serve raw as a snack or as a supplement to food.
 A few tablespoons as a side dish depending on body size.

-100 g of red bell pepper contains approx. 31 kcal, 1 g protein, 6.4 g carbohydrates and 190 mg vitamin C. Yellow bell pepper provides approx. 27 kcal and 184 mg vitamin C, while green only has 80 mg vitamin C per 100 g.
+100 g of red bell pepper contains approximately 31 kcal, 1 g protein, 6.4 g carbohydrates and 190 mg vitamin C. Yellow bell pepper provides approximately 27 kcal and 184 mg vitamin C, while green only has 80 mg vitamin C per 100 g.

 • Small dog (up to 10 kg): 2 to 3 small pieces as a snack